RonRicardo/blood_oath_review/README.md

 * Followers
   * A follower has a name and age
   * New followers can be instantiated
-  * Follower can join only one cult
+  * Follower can join multiple cults
   * Follower CANNOT LEAVE A CULT
   * A follower's age cannot be under 18